-If you only some knowledge of Maths, then this course; Mathematics for Machine Learning by Imperial College London is for you.
+If you have some knowledge of Maths, then this course; Mathematics for Machine Learning by Imperial College London is very suitable for you.

 It is one of the highly recommended Course for Data Scientists and Machine Learning Engineers to master the vocabulary, notation, concepts, and algebra rules.”

 Moreover, you might want to consider taking a good course.
-Check this piece on Math for Data Science and Machine Learning – Online Classes from World-Class Educators.
+Check this piece on Math for Data Science and Machine Learning – These online classes are offered by the World-Class Educators.